-She joined the investigative unit at WFLA-TV in March of 2019.
+Saeidi joined the investigative unit at WFLA-TV in March of 2019.

-She earns trust, forms a bond, and tells the stories that you won’t see elsewhere.
+She earns trust, forms a bond and tells the stories that you won’t see elsewhere.

-Before moving to Las Vegas, Mahsa was a breaking news reporter at NY1, Time Warner Cable’s 24-hour news channel in New York City.
-There she covered everything from the execution of two NYPD officers to the death of Eric Garner and the growing tensions between the community and police.
+Saeidi also has extensive experience covering breaking news in New York City.
+While at NY1, Time Warner Cable’s 24-hour news channel, Saeidi reported on major events including the execution of two NYPD officers, the death of Eric Garner and the growing tensions between the community and police.